Mahomes vs. Brady spices up Thanksgiving holiday week

 The Steelers are the 17th team since 1970 to start a season 10-0.
 Their 10-game winning streak is the second-longest single-season string in franchise history: The 1975 team won 11 straight on its way to the team's second straight Super Bowl title.
 The Steelers can clinch a playoff berth with a win and losses by the Raiders and the Dolphins.

-This game was moved from Thursday night because of the Ravens' coronavirus issues.
-Baltimore will be without running backs J.K.
-Dobbins and Mark Ingram, along with defensive tackle Brandon Williams, all of whom are on reserve/COVID-19 list.
+This game was moved from Thursday night to Sunday and then to Tuesday night because of the Ravens' coronavirus issues.
+Baltimore apparently will be without several key players, including quarterback Lamar Jackson, running backs J.K.
+Dobbins and Mark Ingram, along with defensive tackle Brandon Williams and both centers, all of whom are on reserve/COVID-19 list.

 Tennessee (7-3) at Indianapolis (7-3)